rilldata/rill/README.md

 Rill Developer will be evolving quickly!
 If you want an updated version, you can pull in the latest changes and rebuild the application.
 Once you have rebuilt the application you can restart your project to see the new experience.

 ```
-git pull origin main
-npm run build
-npm run cli --silent -- start
+npm install -g @rilldata/rill
 ```

 # Helpful Hints

-You can specify a new project folder by including the --project option.
+Rill works best if you have `cd`ed into the project directory, since it assumes that you are in a project directory already.
+But you can also specify a new project folder by including the --project option.

 ```
-npm run cli --silent -- init --project /path/to/a/new/project
+rill init --project /path/to/a/new/project
-npm run cli --silent -- import-table /path/to/data_1.parquet --project /path/to/a/new/project
+rill import-table /path/to/data_1.parquet --project /path/to/a/new/project
-npm run cli --silent -- start --project /path/to/a/new/project
+rill start --project /path/to/a/new/project
 ```

 By default the table name will be a sanitized version of the dataset file name.
 You can specify a name using the --name option.

 ```
-npm run cli --silent -- import-table  /path/to/data_1.parquet --name my_table
+rill import-table  /path/to/data_1.parquet --name my_table
 ```

 If you have added a table to Rill Developer that you want to drop, you can do so using the --drop-table option.

 ```
-npm run cli --silent -- drop-table my_table
+rill drop-table my_table
 ```

 If you have a dataset that is delimited by a character other than a comma or tab, you can use the --delimiter option.
 DuckDB can also attempt to automatically detect the delimiter, so it is not strictly necessary.

 ```
-npm run cli --silent -- import-table /path/to/data_4.txt --delimiter "|"
+rill import-table /path/to/data_4.txt --delimiter "|"
 ```

 You can connect to an existing duckdb database by passing --db with path to the db file.